 1. Length of ownership

-How long have you owned the prope erty?
-39 years
+How long have you owned the proper ty?
+38 months

 2. Council tax

-Which Council Tax band is your prop perty in?
-E
+Which Council Tax band is your prope rty in? В

 3. Parking

-What are the arrangements for parki (Please tick all that apply) • Garage ing at your prope rty?
+What are the arrangements for parking (Please tick all that apply)

+Garage No

-Allocated parking space Yes
+Allocated parking space No

-• Driveway Yes
+Driveway Yes

-Shared parking Yes
+Shared parking No

 On street No

 Resident permit No

-Metered Parking Νο
+Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Cor special architectural or historical in which it is desirable to preserve or e terest, the charac Νο
+Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or en rest, the character or appea a of No rance of

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Extension to lounge, bathroom and kitchen and addition of two bedrooms and shower room upstairs (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes , the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate Work was done in 1989 when patio doors were put into the extension of the loung back bedroom / dining room.
-Front bedroom and lounge windows were also replaced in approximately 2003. e and the 7.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes partial - what kind of central h ıel, electric storage heating, g Oil fired and multi fuel fired sys tems If you have answered yes, plo ease answer the three questio ns below: i) When was your central hea installed? ting system or partial central heating system Pre 1984 when we purchased t the house. (ii) Do you have a maintenand ce contract for the central hea ting system?
-Yes If you have answered yes, ple you have a maintenance con ease give details of the compa tract: ny with which Angus Boiler Services (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
-Annualy 8.
-Energy Performance Certifica ate • Does your property have an l than 10 years old?
-Energy Performance Certificat e which is less No 9.
-Issues that may have affected d your property • а.
-Has there been any storm, flo property while you have own ood, fire or other structural da ed it? mage to the No If you have answered yes, is insurance claim? the damage the subject of any / outstanding b.
-Are you aware of the existen ce of asbestos in your propert ty?
-No If you have answered yes, ple ease give details: 10.
-Services а.
-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water
+No If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).